dart-lang/site-www/src/samples/index.md

 {% endprettify %}

-[Read more](/guides/language/language-tour#classes) about classes in Dart, including initializer lists, redirecting constructors, constant constructors, `factory` constructors, getters, setters, and much more.
+[Read more](/guides/language/language-tour#classes) about classes in Dart, including initializer lists, optional `new` and `const`, redirecting constructors, `factory` constructors, getters, setters, and much more.